mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

+`voice`
-this is a perfectly valid style in C# as well. but for the sake of fewer source files, I'll keep writing in local functions in static main.
+this is a perfectly valid implemenatation in C-sharp as well. but for the sake of one fewer class, I'll keep writing in local functions in static main.
+I'll just delete this Game class, and put the Main method back.

 `scene`
 run again

 `voice`
-notice the flickering. we can see how each shape is drawn right after the other, and the last drawn shapes are the most difficult to see when the game is active.
+notice the flickering. we can see how each shape is drawn right after the other, and the last drawn shapes flicker the most when the game is active.
-this flickering wouldn't be so bad if the game was faster.
+this flickering might not be so bad if the game rendered more quickly.
 lets implement a timer to see how long it takes to render the graphics.
 and let's put the key input behind a check, so the game iteractes as quickly as possible, without blocking the game loop.

 `scene`
+Program.cs
 ```
 ...
 		public static void Main(string[] args) {